Any type: Other languages

 The top type is used as a generic type, more so in languages without parametric polymorphism.
 For example, before introducing generics in Java 5, collection classes in the Java library (excluding Java arrays) held references of type Object.
 In this way, any non-intrinsic type could be inserted into a collection.
 The top type is also often used to hold objects of unknown type.
+Java supports "wildcard type parameters", represented by ?.
+For instance, List<?> denotes a list that can hold any type (but not null).
+Wildcards can be bounded, List<? extends T> and List<? super T> denote a list that can hold any type that inherits from/is an ancestor class of (respectively) type T (including T itself).
+Wildcards however cannot simultaneously have both upper and lower bounds.

 The top type may also be seen as the implied type of non-statically typed languages.
-Languages with run time typing often provide downcasting (or type refinement) to allow discovering a more specific type for an object at run time.
-In C++, downcasting from void * cannot be done in a safe way, where failed downcasts are detected by the language run time.
+Languages with runtime typing often provide downcasting (or type refinement) to allow discovering a more specific type for an object at runtime.

+In C and C++, the void pointer type (void*) can accept any non-function pointer, even though the void type is not the universal type but the unit type.
+In C++, downcasting from void* cannot be done in a safe way, where failed downcasts are detected by the language runtime.

 In languages with a structural type system, the empty structure serves as a top type.
 For example, objects in OCaml are structurally typed; the empty object type (the type of objects with no methods), < >, is the top type of object types.
 Any OCaml object can be explicitly upcasted to this type, although the result would be of no use.
 Go also uses structural typing; and all types implement the empty interface: interface {}, which has no methods, but may still be downcast back to a more specific type.

 In logic

-The notion of top is also found in propositional calculus, corresponding to a formula which is true in every possible interpretation.
+The notion of top is also found in propositional calculus, linking to a formula which is true in every possible interpretation.
 It has a similar meaning in predicate calculus.
 In description logic, top is used to refer to the set of all concepts.
 This is intuitively like the use of the top type in programming languages.
-For example, in the Web Ontology Language (OWL), which supports various description logics, top corresponds to the class owl:Thing, where all classes are subclasses of owl:Thing. (the bottom type or empty set corresponds to owl:Nothing).
+For example, in the Web Ontology Language (OWL), which supports several description logics, top corresponds to the class owl:Thing, where all classes are subclasses of owl:Thing. (the bottom type or empty set corresponds to owl:Nothing).